Ahmed0093/MVPApp/README.md

 # MVPApp

-This project is aimed for learning and to get hands dirty with MVP architecture using Kotlin,Rx-Java2 with adding Unit Tests and UI test. with coverage report. lazy functianlites and deafult value constractor were used from kotlin to make an easy dependency injection without using external dependency injection framework.
+This project is aimed for learning and to get hands dirty with MVP architecture using Kotlin,Rx-Java2 with adding Unit Tests and UI test using Espresso. with coverage report. lazy functianlites and deafult value constractor were used from kotlin to make an easy dependency injection without using external dependency injection framework.